npm/npm/doc/files/package.json.md

 The URL should be a publicly available (perhaps read-only) url that can be handed directly to a VCS program without any modification.
 It should not be a url to an html project page that you put in your browser.
-It's for computers.
+It’s for computers.

 For GitHub, GitHub gist, Bitbucket, or GitLab repositories you can use the same shortcut syntax you use for `npm install`: